Battle of St. George's Caye: Battle

-From 3 to 5 September, the Spaniards tried to force their way through Montego Caye shoal, blocked by the defenders.
+From 3 to 5 September, the Spaniards with 32 vessels, manned by 500 seamen and two thousand soldiers tried to force their way through Montego Caye shoal, blocked by the defenders.
 The military commanders, Moss and Barrow, differed on where to put their resources for the next phase of the fight: Barrow thought they would go to the land phase, while Moss decided on defending St. George's Caye.
 Moss arrived in time to stop the Spaniards, setting the stage for 10 September.

 At 1:00 p.m. that afternoon, the Spaniards and British lined up off St. George's Caye.
 The Spaniards stormed through the channel, and at 1:30 engaged the British in a two-hour fight which ended in defeat for the confused Spaniards.
 Moss reported no one killed and the Baymen in good spirits.
 Barrow was dispatched and arrived in time to see the end of the battle and prevent the slave men from boarding the enemy.
 The Spaniards were in full retreat by 13 September, and Barrow agreed to send vessels to further push the Spaniards back.

+Aftermath and mythmaking

+Following the battle, Spanish efforts to take control of the settlement ceased.
+The battle was later commemorated as a national holiday and as a symbol of Belizean resistance.
+In contemporary Belizean society, the participation of Black slaves alongside the Baymen in the defence against the Spanish has been incorporated into national commemorations.
+Some scholars have argued that the African origins and enslaved status of these woodcutters have often received less attention than narratives presenting them as ancestors of the Belizean Creoles.
+A travel brochure in the 1990s described the Baymen as descendants of "English woodcutters".

+The alliance has also been interpreted as part of a commemorative tradition emphasizing the achievements of white and Black Belizeans.
+However, historians have noted that this narrative downplays the Baymen's treatment of their slaves.
+A number of slaves who escaped from the settlement were emancipated by Spanish colonial authorities in Yucatán.